3 Dietitian-approved tips to eat less sugar

 Good news!
 Cutting back on added sugars helps you make room for whole foods rich in vitamins, minerals, and dietary fiber.
 Such nutrients give you long-lasting energy and fullness in far healthier ways than sugar.

-The 2020-2025 USDA Dietary Guidelines recommend no more than 10% of calories from added sugars.
 In comparison, the American Heart Association recommends no more than 6% of calories from added sugar.
-If you follow a 1500-calorie budget, your limit would be between 23-38g per day, depending on which guidance you follow.
+If you follow a 1500-calorie budget, that amounts to roughly 23 grams or 5.75 teaspoons of added sugar.

 From drinks to packaged foods to restaurant fare, there are plenty of hidden sugars waiting to set you back from your goals.
 Don't despair!
 Check out our swaps and suggestions to help you eat less sugar without feeling deprived.